top of page

 We believe that rituals and rhythm are key components in the lives of children.
 We aim to instill this sense of consistency so that the child feels secure enough to creatively play and explore.
 Learn more about our daily and yearly rhythm here.

 When children live with a language day after day, they learn that language.
 Once they learn a second language, they have new relationship with our diverse global community.
 And when they learn that second language early enough, they have an easier time with all languages.
 At Banyan Forest Kindergarten, children will hear and speak Spanish most of the time—for conversation and stories, for poetry and songs.
-English will be spoken only when it’s needed.
+English will be spoken when it’s needed.

 Where do the children play?